 - Keto lemon cream cheese cookies

-My failed attempts when I first went keto is what caused me to be very intentional with my Keto Baking recipes.
+My failed attempts when I first went keto are what caused me to be very intentional with my Keto Baking recipes.
 I threw away so many ingredients in the beginning and I never want anyone to be so frustrated that they give up on the diet before they can see long-lasting results.

 Even though those early days were not fun, the fact that I stayed the course has made this journey very rewarding.